kosvi/Santas_own_CRM/Docs/personal_notes.md

 #### Plurals in database

-Check how words are transformed in to plural:
+Check how words are transformed into plural:

 ```
 $ node